mozaik-association/mozaik/docs/5Petition_module.md

 !!! abstract "The goal of partner recognition"

-    Thansk tonthis feature you can expand your organisation's list of contacts and then recontact them for other petitions, events, surveys...
+    Thanks to this feature you can expand your organisation's list of contacts and then recontact them for other petitions, events, surveys...

 ## Milestones

-The fonctionality allows you to add different milestones (target number of signatures) to be reached for each petition.
+The functionality allows you to add different milestones (target number of signatures) to be reached for each petition.

 !!! info